mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 Even [if] you get angry with me, [if] I just sit down here and gassho, can you hit me?
 Or I smile at you: while I am smiling at you, can you hit me?
 No. *[He laughs.]* So finally, you smile too.
 That means anger drops off.
 Anger drops off while you are smiling.

-Little boys in Green Gulch Farm: during the mealtime, we shouldn’t say anything, so everybody is quiet.
+Little boys in Green Gulch Farm: during the mealtime we shouldn’t say anything, so everybody is quiet.
 Kids’ delusions drop off very naturally, so the moment when they come into the Green Gulch dining room, all delusions drop off, so they keep quiet.
 That’s interesting.
 And then, during the meal, the Ino hit the clapper – *[clap]* – that is the sign of giving permission to talk.
 So the Ino hit the clapper once, and immediately a little boy said, “Hi!” *[He laughs.]* Immediately he said to me, “Hi!”
 So I said, “Hi!” *[Laughter.]* This is very interesting.

 We don’t know how much delusions drop off.
-No, we don’t realize, we don’t perceive how much they drop away.
-Because the dropping off is possible only when you feel right now, right here, calm.
+No, we don’t realize, we don’t perceive how much they drop away, because the dropping off is possible only when you feel right now, right here, calm.
 At that time, no delusions come up – so, immediately you are right in the middle of total personality.
 You can manifest yourself, just like a lotus flower, blooming.
 But you don’t perceive [it].
 And also, we don’t know how much, we don’t realize what it is – because it’s too quick.
 Simultaneous.

 So that is to sow a good seed.
 We can create good time and occasion, and good conditions, right now, right here.

 #### 1:02:07

-That’s why shikantaza is not a means to an end – leaving here to reach the other shore, struggling for getting enlightenment, et cetera.
+That’s why *shikantaza* is not a means to an end – leaving here to reach the other shore, struggling for getting enlightenment, et cetera.
 This is fine; well this is very nice, this is a *kind* of zazen.
 So, you can do this – but, [while] you are struggling for [it], it is nothing but a distraction.
 This is really true.
 Distraction is one of the delusions.
 This is still a delusion.

-And also, I told you, on the other hand, you can completely clean your whole life, so weeds no longer grow.
+And also, [as] I told you, on the other hand you can completely clean your whole life, so weeds no longer grow.
 But after reaching that stage, you don’t know what to do, so all you have to do is just wait for death.
 That’s why the Japanese actor committed suicide.
 It’s not necessary to commit suicide, but he did it.
 Why?

 Because, whatever it is, all things are completely delusions, [created] in the dualistic world.
 In the dualistic world, if you say “good,” you are really holding this, but on the other hand, “evil” comes up.
 So you don’t like the evil, you like the good – but within the good, immediately evil comes up, and then you try to move to the other place.
 So you are always going this way, going that way.
 That’s why it is like a pendulum.

 Distraction and dullness is that life moves reactively, just like a pendulum: going to the right, to the left, constantly, no end.
 If you want to *stop it*, we have to sow a good seed, right now, right here.
 That is, we have to create good time and occasion, and arrange good conditions.
 That’s all we have to do.

 That is freedom. *Anyone* can do it.
 Even though you are not Buddhist, or even though you cannot come [to the Zen Center], you can sit down, arrange your room, and arrange circumstances, environment, and your sensory world, breathing, and internal organs, and you can sit down.
 Don’t you think so?
-This is shikantaza.
+This is *shikantaza*.
 Just arrange your environment, everything; that’s all we have to do.
 This is *freedom* – open to *everybody*!
 No exceptions.

-That’s why Dōgen Zenji says, “Universal Recommendation for Zazen” – *Universal* Recommendation.
+That’s why Dōgen Zenji says, “Universal Recommendation for Zazen” – *universal* recommendation.
 It’s really *universal*.
 Not only weeding out on your own territory.
 Anyone can do it.
 Wherever you may be, you can do it.

 But, when you do it by yourself, it’s pretty hard, because making arrangement is done by your [own] sense, that’s all.
 But first of all, by your effort, by your sense, by your understanding, do your best to make arrangement of all circumstances, including environment, outwardly or inwardly. *Inwardly* means the sensory world, movement system, internal organs, and also the brain and nervous system.
 We have to arrange them according to a certain [way].

 And then if all environments, inwardly and outwardly, are arranged perfectly, immediately there is a blossom which blooms.
-That is total personality – buddha nature.
+That is total personality – buddha-nature.
 At that time, very naturally, all delusions drop off.
-Just like a lotus flower blooms through mud water.
-While the lotus flower is blooming, mud water exists, but it doesn’t bother us.
+Just like a lotus flower blooms through mud water: while the lotus flower is blooming, mud water exists, but it doesn’t bother us.
 It’s really appreciated.
 Lotus flowers just bloom.
 And then, the mud water drops off, very naturally, and then, whole lotus flowers bloom in the universe.

-That is shikantaza.
+That is *shikantaza*.
 If you do this, that practice creates merit and virtue, which [will] bloom in the future.
 In the life after next life, [or] after next, next life, it’s blooming.
 Yes it is.
 I promise.
 Okay? *[He laughs softly.]* I promise.

 And then, this way is exactly [to] cut off the stream of karma.
 Without this, there is nothing else to cut off karma.
 This is the best way.

 But we don’t know.
 We really want to know; we are always curious, poking our head into a certain hole, always.
 That is a dualistic world, okay?
 Anyway, *stop it*.
 If you stop, everything comes up very naturally, passing by you.
-You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care [of everything], with your best [effort], and then stand up there.
+You cannot ignore all circumstances, environment, outwardly, inwardly – so all you have to do is take care [of everything] with your best [effort], and then stand up there.
 Just like that gentleman: he doesn’t feel peaceful from anything, even a Buddha statue; but he stands up here, and he feels calm.
 That is very important.
 At that time, completely [all his] delusions drop off.

-This is shikantaza.
+This is *shikantaza*.

 #### 1:09:51

-So, shikantaza is arrangement of all things, and then sit down.
+So, *shikantaza* is arrangement of all things, and then sit down.
 That’s all.

 This is really bodhisattva practice, to help all sentient beings.
 If you practice this, your life is really helpful, for you and for others.
 It is very true.
 Even though you don’t say [anything], somebody realizes.
 You have something to tell him or her.

-So that is shikantaza – the zazen you do, mentioned by Buddha.
+So that is *shikantaza* – the zazen you do, mentioned by Buddha.
 It’s pretty difficult to understand for us, intellectually, because we are getting the use of always analyzing and synthesizing everything in the dualistic world; it’s very difficult to *stop immediately*.
 That’s why even though you stop for a while, you don’t appreciate that practice.
 But this practice is only the best way.

 We can explain how important this kind of [Buddhist] practice is philosophically, psychologically – but it takes time.
 That is a huge world, the philosophical background, psychological background.
 But even though you don’t know [it], you can do it – right now, right here.
 This is a very urgent need; we have to do it.
 Whoever you are, wherever you may be, you can do it.

 For instance, if you are in an office – well still you can do it.
 If there is no one there, you can sit down in a chair and calm yourself.
 If you are talking with somebody, you can realize a certain pause, where no words come up.
 For that time, you can return to yourself, and breathe.

 You can do it, okay?
 Wherever you may go.
 It’s really universal.
 It’s very simple.
 It’s *too* simple to realize.
 But, this is the best way.
 Not only for your life in *this* world, but in the next life, in the life after next life, after next next life, continually.

 That is to accumulate merit and virtue.
 That practice is really just [to] sow the seeds.
 Arrangement of circumstances, environment – inwardly, outwardly – and just stand up there.
 That’s all you have to do.
 That is to sow good seeds.
 Good time and occasion and good conditions must be arranged, and then stand up there.
 That’s all we have to do.
 And then at that time, Dōgen Zenji says, “Right dharma is manifesting itself, and from the first, dullness and distraction are struck aside.”
 Very naturally, they drop off.

 So that’s why when I was at Eiheiji monastery, Hashimoto Roshi said, “If you sit down even for a moment, you become Buddha.”
 Yes, you become Buddha.
 If you can accept this, you are a really lucky person.